Ike-Kalu/clamav-faq/faq/faq-cvd.md

 ## The last CVD update crashed my ClamAV installation.
 Why?

 Before publishing a CVD update, we verify that it can be correctly loaded by the last two stable release series of ClamAV.
+Please stay tuned to our [EOL policy](https://www.clamav.net/documents/end-of-life-policy-eol) for what versions are actively supported.

 ---